jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 Currently we have structuring things using `callback` function approach, which did indeed make it very easy to separate the usage of the data `app.js` from how the data is actually fetched `request.js`.

-In this case we pass a function go `getPuzzle()`.
-And I hope that in the future this future gets called with the correct arguments in the correct order.
+In this case we pass a function  `getPuzzle()`.
+And I hope that in the future gets called with the correct arguments in the correct order.

 This is via `callbacks` what we're going to do is explore how we can structure this using promises.